Cocoa butter filtration

 Cocoa butter has to be clear to meet the quality requirements.

-Cacao butter filtration was one of the first Cricketfilter® applications in 1988.
+Cocoa butter filtration was one of the first Cricketfilter® applications in 1988.
 The Cricketfilter® is a pressure filter with a large specific filtration area due to the shape of the filter elements.
 The Cricketfilter® is unique because of its patented filter elements, which allow discharge of the filter cake by back pulsing.

 Clarification of cacao butter is thickening filtration.
 The Cricketfilter® is fed by a top feed.
-At the end of the filtration cycle the filter cake is back pulsed and sediments into the filter cone.
+At the end of the filtration cycle, the filter cake is back pulsed and sediments into the filter cone.
 The cylindrical part of the filter is emptied via the partial drain.
 Thereafter the cake slurry is drained through the bottom valve.
 The cake slurry is sent back to the feed tank before the cacao press, avoiding any product loss.

 - No precoat allowed and needed